Nano274/YOLO-Object-Detection-and-Gameplay-Design-Practice-in-Unity/0_Assets/Scripts/1_YOLO_Scripts/README.md

 ## Features
 1. **Model Integration**
-   - Loads and executes a YOLOv8 model (`.sentis`) using the Unity Sentis framework.
+   - Loads and executes a YOLO model (`.oxxn`) using the Unity Sentis framework.
    - Handles object detection with bounding boxes and class labels.

 2. **Photo and Real-Time Analysis**